gnlow/planet-generator/README.md

 Based on [_Planet Generator_](http://hjemmesider.diku.dk/~torbenm/Planet/) by Torben Mogensen

+> [!NOTE]
+> Rendered result can be differ (dramatically) upon devices, even if every parameter is same.

 ![screenshot](./static/screenshot.png)

-## Caution

-Rendered result can be differ (dramatically) upon devices, even if every parameter is same.

 ## How It Works?